uvacw/inca/doc/gettingstarted.md

 cd <pathtoyourincafolder>
 python3 -c 'import inca'
 ```
-When running this comment, you should ONLY get this warming:

-_WARNING:processing.basic_text_processing:Pattern is NOT python 3 compatible...skipping_

 Troubleshooting:
 If you receive errors, you might have forgotten to install relevant packages (are working with Anaconda?).
 You did not run Elastic Search if you get the following warning: _WARNING:INCAcore.database:No database functionality available_